jordanhart/superpoint-loss-improvement/README.md

 notebooks/visualize_hpatches.ipynb
 ```

-## Updates (year.month.day)
-- 2020.08.05:
-  - Update pytorch nms from (https://github.com/eric-yyjau/pytorch-superpoint/pull/19)
-  - Update and test KITTI dataloader and labels on google drive (should be able to fit the KITTI raw format)
-  - Update and test SIFT evaluate at step 5.

 ## Known problems
 - ~~test step 5: evaluate on SIFT~~
 - Export COCO dataset in low resolution (240x320) instead of high resolution (480x640).
 - Due to step 1 was done long time ago.
 We are still testing it again along with step 2-4.
 Please refer to our pretrained model or exported labels.
 Or let us know how the whole pipeline works.
 - Warnings from tensorboard.

-## Work in progress
-- Release notebooks with unit testing.
-- Dataset: ApolloScape/ TUM.

 ## Citations
 Please cite the original paper.